Ursamenux/mrchromebox-website/docs/fwscript.md

 *   **Set Boot Options (GBB Flags)**

     This script function allows one to change the timeout for the Developer Mode boot screen (2s or 30s) and the default boot target (ChromeOS or Legacy Boot Mode).
 Setting the boot target to Legacy Boot removes the requirement of pressing `[CTRL+L]` at boot; instead, you must press `[CTRL+D]` to boot ChromeOS.
 This function is just a wrapper around the `gbb_utility` application built into ChromeOS that will read the GBB region from the stock firmware, set the GBB flags based on user input, and write it back to flash.
-For all options except 'Factory Default,' the GBB flags will also be set to force-enable legacy booting (GBB_FLAG_FORCE_DEV_BOOT_LEGACY), which overrides the crosssytem `dev_boot_legacy` flag, and to force-enable Developer Mode (GBB_FLAG_FORCE_DEV_SWITCH_ON), which prevents exiting Developer Mode via the spacebar (either accidentially or intentionally).
+For all options except 'Factory Default,' the GBB flags will also be set to force-enable legacy booting (GBB_FLAG_FORCE_DEV_BOOT_LEGACY), which overrides the crosssytem `dev_boot_legacy` flag, and to force-enable Developer Mode (GBB_FLAG_FORCE_DEV_SWITCH_ON), which prevents exiting Developer Mode via the spacebar (either accidentally or intentionally).

     Regardless of which default boot mode is selected, one can always override the default via keystroke: `[CTRL+D]` for ChromeOS Developer Mode, or `[CTRL+L]` for Legacy Boot Mode.